Drill instructor: U.S. Marine Corps

 Physical training or "PT" as a unit is conducted at least three times a week, with each session lasting approximately two hours.
 In addition to warming up, stretching, and calisthenics, students complete the "DI Playground" a circuit course that focuses on enhancing upper body strength.
 Physical training also prepares the future drill instructors for the Marine Corps Physical Fitness Test which consists of pull-ups, abdominal crunches, and a 3-mile timed run.
-Since a drill instructor is often required to spend 20 hours a day or more on his or her feet and to move fast at all times, various running sessions are conducted to enhance speed and endurance.
+Since a drill instructor is often required to spend 20 hours a day or more on their feet and to move fast at all times, various running sessions are conducted to enhance speed and endurance.
 Students are led by their squad instructors in ability group runs based on speed, gradually increasing distance and speed throughout the course.
 Track workouts, formation runs, and fartlek runs are also a staple of the training.
 Drill and discipline are crucial parts of the Drill Instructor School curriculum.

 Every student is continuously evaluated, corrected, and mentored, with special attention paid to the smallest of details, such as the placement of a finger within 1/4 inch of its required location along a trouser seam, angle of the weapon, and positioning of the student in relation to the unit.
 Required knowledge is constantly taught and evaluated in the form of written exams, practical applications, and inspections.
 Uniforms are inspected continually, with surprise inspections conducted randomly in addition to the scheduled inspections.
 The drill instructor is expected to convey the best possible Marine Corps image to recruits and to America and to conduct his/herself to the highest Marine Corps leadership and integrity standards as well as to impart these standards to every recruit they train.
 Drill instructors take a pledge which consists of the following words: "These recruits are entrusted to my care.
 I will train them to the best of my ability.
 I will develop them into smartly disciplined, physically fit, basically trained Marines, thoroughly indoctrinated in love of Corps and country.
 I will demand of them, and demonstrate by my own example, the highest standards of personal conduct, morality and professional skill."